Eczema in Children

 Signs and symptoms

-Eczema in babies often appears at between 3-6 months of age although it can develop just after birth, commonly affecting the face, neck, body, arms and legs, with the nappy area usually spared.
-As the child grows older and becomes more mobile the pattern of eczema changes, eczema is more likely to be seen in the flexural creases around the neck, knees, wrists, elbows and ankles but can become more widespread and affect the whole body.
+As a child grows and becomes more mobile the pattern of eczema often changes.
+The eczema becomes more likely to be seen in the flexural creases around the neck, knees, wrists, elbows and ankles but can also spread more widely across the whole body.

-In children of Asian, black Caribbean, black African ethnic groups, eczema may present differently with eczema affecting the front surface of the knee or wrist, the skin may feel bumpy with small raised papules on the skin and may look slightly darker rather than red.
+In children of Asian, Black Caribbean or Black African ethnic groups, eczema may present differently.
+It can affect the front of the knees or wrists, and the skin may feel bumpy with small, raised bumps.
+The skin may also appear slightly darker rather than red.

 • Intense itch